mattnappo/autodep/README.md

 - [ ] Autoscaling algorithm (optional)
     - [ ] Look at past fixed window of HTTP traffic and determine how many workers to spin up/shut down
 - [x] HTTP server
-    - [ ] Parse config file to determine input type
+    - [x] determine input/inference type
     - [x] Make a single route for inference to the model
     - [x] Start the HTTP server
     - [x] HTTP server has a ResourceAllocator and will call RA methods to spin up/shut down